JThomas404/cloudforgex/README.md

 ## Overview

 CloudForgeX is a serverless AI-powered portfolio platform built on AWS that demonstrates advanced cloud engineering capabilities.
-The system implements a modern serverless architecture with an intelligent AI assistant named EVE (Enhanced Virtual Engineer) powered by AWS Bedrock with Claude Instant.
+The system implements a modern serverless architecture with an intelligent AI assistant named EVE powered by AWS Bedrock with Claude Instant.
 The architecture adheres to AWS Well-Architected Framework principles, emphasising security, cost optimisation, operational excellence, and performance efficiency.

 ### Architecture Diagram